ocaml/opam/README.md

 ## Documentation

-Some technical documentations are availables in `doc`:
+Some technical documentations are available in `doc`:

 * the API is available in `doc/html/`
 * The design documents are available in `doc/specs/`